 About training

-This course forms part of the Responsible Service of Alcohol (RSA) training in NSW.
+This course forms part of the mandatory RSA training required to sell, service or supply alcohol in NSW

 The course is delivered online and can be completed at your own pace.